Lead & Copper In Water

 Madison's ground water supply does not contain significant amounts of naturally occurring lead or copper.
 The naturally corrosive nature of water, however, can dissolve or corrode lead and copper through contact with water service lines, interior pipes and plumbing fixtures.

-If you don't know whether your tap water contains lead you should have the water tested by a certified lab.
+Lead can also be found in interior pipes and some plumbing fixtures.
+If you don't know whether your tap water contains lead, you should have the water tested by a certified lab.
 Proper sampling is required to obtain a valid result.
 (Note: A single test for lead level in drinking water may not be representative of the level at all times or of the average level over time.)

 You can contact the one of the following certified laboratories to get lead sampling procedure information: